kennethdean2010/tutorials/HOW-TO-automated-software-deployment/README.md

 - Must be able to update software.
 - Must be able to remove software.
 - Must be automated with little administrator interaction.

+Thankfully, with a little bit of planning, we were able to meet all of these requirements successfully.